aradi/fypp/docs/fypp.rst

 string and written to standard error.
 After writing the error message Fypp exits immediately with a non-zero exit code (see `Exit Codes`_)::

     #!
-Stop the code, if DEBUGLEVEL is not positive
+Stop the code if DEBUGLEVEL is not positive
     #:if DEBUGLEVEL < 0
       #:stop 'Wrong debug level {}!'.format(DEBUGLEVEL)
     #:endif